top of page

 Breaking the "Always-On" Myth of the Strong Black & Brown Woman

-This narrative is rooted in survival structures from a different era, strategies that were once necessary for protection but were never intended to be our permanent way of being.
+This narrative is rooted in survival structures from a different era.
+These strategies were once necessary for protection but were never meant to be our permanent way of being.
 In today’s high-performance spaces, this myth has become a liability.
 It:

-• Taxonomizes Vulnerability: It forces us to hide the very human nuances that inform our best work.
+• Taxonomizes Vulnerability: Forces us to hide the very human nuances that inform our best work.

-• Glorifies Self-Sacrifice: It equates "all-access availability" with professional commitment.
+• Glorifies Self-Sacrifice: Equates "all-access availability" with professional commitment.

-• Sanitizes the Emotional Toll: It ignores the unique "weathering" that comes with navigating bias and representation.
+• Sanitizes the Emotional Toll: Ignores the unique "weathering" that comes with navigating bias and representation.

-• Stigmatizes Support: It positions the strategic act of asking for help as a crack in our competence.
+• Stigmatizes Support: Positions the strategic act of asking for help as a crack in our competence.

 The Strategic Toolkit: Resources for Reclaiming Your Peace